BEST DAY: Saturday; Sunday will be overcast, with some afternoon snow.

 ** Stay On Trails On Summits: Stay on trails or deep snow when on summits.
 Exposed and ice covered sensitive alpine vegetation can be easily damaged under winter conditions.

 ** Colden Trap Dike: The Trap Dike is full of snow, slowing movement through the dike considerably.
 A party last week reported taking many hours more than expected to climb the dike.

-** Lake Colden – Avalanche Lake: There is three feet of snow at Lake Colden and Colden and Avalanche lakes are crossable, but avoid inlets and outlets, especially at the outlet of Avalanche Lake, where winter travelers frequently fall through.
+** Lake Colden – Avalanche Lake: There is 41 inches of snow at Lake Colden and Colden and Avalanche lakes are crossable, but avoid inlets and outlets, especially at the outlet of Avalanche Lake, where winter travelers frequently fall through.